 Checkatrade works best if you go “all in”.
 By that, I mean you use their logo on your vehicle, letterheads and website.
 You’ll need to encourage all your customers to leave feedback, not just those who found you via their website.
 Because anyone can leave a review, your staff will need to be professional at all times, including when driving and in public.
-Checkatrade is a great alternative to other yearly advertising subscriptions such as Yellow Pages and other directories.
+Checkatrade is an excellent alternative to other yearly advertising subscriptions such as Yellow Pages and other directories.
 You’ll need to get lots of reviews before you start noticing lots of business coming your way from Checkatrade though, traders with few reviews don’t get many enquiries.

 Rated People is often used by tradespeople to source work to fill gaps in their diary on an “as needed” basis.
-The pay-as-you-go system gives the tradesperson lots of flexibility and they can choose whether to display the Rated People logo on their vehicle and letterheads etc or just use the site to source job leads.
-Rated People is a realistic alternative to other short term or flexible advertising platforms such as Google Adwords.
+The pay-as-you-go system gives the tradesperson lots of flexibility, and they can choose whether to display the Rated People logo on their vehicle and letterheads etc. or just use the site to source job leads.
+Rated People is a realistic alternative to other short-term or flexible advertising platforms such as Google Adwords.

-For businesses that are looking for a long term advertising solution that they’re prepared to commit to over several years should go with Checkatrade.
+For businesses that are looking for a long-term advertising solution that they’re prepared to commit to over several years should go with Checkatrade.